githubscrewedmyaccount/DB_GUI/README.md

 # Description
-Small GIUI software for interfacing with Local DB, Irrelevant for non employees since you wont be able to connect without being on the network or having credidentials.
+Small GUI software for interfacing with Local DB, Irrelevant for non employees since you wont be able to connect without being on the network or having credidentials.

 # Log in
 When launching the executable, you will encounter a login window that facilitates database connection.
 If you haven't received login credentials, please reach out to me, and I will provide the necessary information for program access.
 Kindly note that access to this program requires an existing user account in the database.
 Passwords are case-sensitive, and usernames are entered in all uppercase by default.